LeAnn Rimes: 2005–2013: This Woman, further album releases, and film roles

-2014–present: Changes in musical style and new directions
+2014–present: Later work and The Masked Singer

+In 2014, Rimes starred in the reality television series LeAnn & Eddie alongside Eddie Cibrian.
+The program aired on the VH1 network.
+The intention of the reality show was to "help clear the air" about their romantic relationship.
+"This show gave us an opportunity to take back our lives in a way and show a different side of us than what people really believe," Rimes commented.
+After one season, the show was cancelled by VH1.

-In 2014, Rimes announced that she would release three Christmas EPs over the course of three years: 2014, 2015 and 2016.
-In October 2014, the first of these planned EP's was released entitled One Christmas: Chapter 1.
-It was issued through Iconic Entertainment and contained six holiday cover tunes.
-This included the lead single, a cover of "I Want a Hippopotamus for Christmas".
-It peaked at number 20 on the Top Country Albums chart and number 35 on the Top Holiday Albums list.
-Rimes later embarked on a holiday tour to promote the project titled the "One Christmas Tour", which played multiple shows around the United States in the winter months of 2014.
+In July 2014, Rimes announced that she would release three Christmas extended plays over the course of the next three years.
+In October 2014, the first of these planned EPs was released, One Christmas: Chapter 1, issued through Iconic Entertainment.
+It included the lead single, a cover of Gayla Peevey's "I Want a Hippopotamus for Christmas".
+The EP peaked at number 20 on the Top Country Albums chart and number 35 on the Top Holiday Albums list.
+To promote the project, Rimes embarked on the "One Christmas Tour", which toured the United States in the winter of 2014.
 Rimes's original plan of multiple EP releases was dropped and replaced with a full-length holiday album in 2015.
-That year, she released Today Is Christmas through Prodigy Entertainment.
-The 12-track holiday record contained a mixture of cover tunes and original songs, including the title track.
-This included was a duet of "Celebrate Me Home" with Gavin DeGraw.
+That year she released Today Is Christmas through Prodigy Entertainment.
+A collaboration with singer Gavin DeGraw on a cover of Kenny Loggins's "Celebrate Me Home" was included.
 The record reached number two on the Holiday albums chart and number nine on the Country Albums chart.